 -

-the function to apply if this is a
+the function to apply to the

-Left - fb
+Leftvalue - fb

 -

-the function to apply if this is a
+the function to apply to the

 Attributes